-3) Reports to the Departmental Director and the EVP in Charge any other relevant information.
+3) Reports to the Departmental Director and the EVP in Charge the departmental director.

-The Departmental Human Rights Committee should report the following matters to the departmental director.
+The Departmental Human Rights Committee should report the following matters to

-- a) The investigation's progress and results. - b) An examination of the measures taken etc. if requested by the departmental director. - c) In the event that the investigation is not concluded within three months, a report should be made of the progress of the investigation at the three-month point, the extension period, the specific schedule of the investigation going forward, and d) If the investigation cannot be finished within the extension period, the reason for the delay and the additional extension period must be reported.
+- a) The investigation's progress and results. - b) An examination of the measures taken, etc., if requested by the departmental director. - c) In the event that the investigation is not concluded within three months, a report should be made of the progress of the investigation at the three-month point, the extension period, the specific schedule of the investigation going forward, and any other relevant information. - d) If the investigation cannot be finished within the extension period, the reason for the delay and the additional extension period must be reported.

-The departmental director should report to the EVP and the director or dean of the department or school concerned in charge, providing a summary of the case at the beginning of the investigation, and the items below upon receipt of the above items a) $\sim$ d) from the Departmental Human Rights Committee.
+The departmental director should report to the EVP in charge and the director of the relevant faculty consort, etc., providing a summary of the case at the beginning of the investigation, and the items below upon receipt of the above items a)-d) from the Departmental Human Rights Committee.

-- a) The progress and results of the investigation. - b) The results measures taken etc. - c) In the event that the investigation is not concluded within three months, a report should be made of the progress of the investigation at the three-month point, the extension period, the specific schedule of the investigation going forward, and any other relevant information. - d) If the investigation cannot be finished within the extension period, the reason for the delay and the additional extension period must be reported.
+- a) The progress and results of the investigation. - b) The measures taken and their results. - c) In the event that the investigation is not concluded within three months, a report should be made of the progress of the investigation at the three-month point, the extension period, the specific schedule of the investigation going forward, and any other relevant information. - d) If the investigation cannot be finished within the extension period, the reason for the delay and the additional extension period must be reported.